AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/mailchimp-campaign.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
 solution: Experience Platform
-title: Create a dataflow for MailChimp Campaign Activity using the Flow Service API
+title: Create a dataflow for MailChimp Campaign using the Flow Service API
 topic-legacy: tutorial
 description: Learn how to connect Adobe Experience Platform to MailChimp using the Flow Service API.
 ---
-# Create a dataflow for [!DNL MailChimp Campaign Activity] using the Flow Service API
+# Create a dataflow for [!DNL MailChimp Campaign] using the Flow Service API

-The following tutorial walks you through the steps to create a source connection and a dataflow to bring [!DNL MailChimp Campaign Activity] data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+The following tutorial walks you through the steps to create a source connection and a dataflow to bring [!DNL MailChimp Campaign] data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Prerequisites